agentrickard/domain/README.txt

 In the Domain Access model, this permission is not used in favor of the provided 'edit domain nodes' permission.
-This permission allows editors only to edit (and delete) nodes that belong to their subdomain.
+This permission allows editors only to edit (and delete) nodes that belong to their domain.

 To enable this feature, you should grant the 'edit domain nodes' permission to some roles.
 Then you should enable the 'Use access control for editors' setting